 This is very difficult when workers are focused solely on fulfilling their exact job titles because time hasn’t been carved out for development.

 Let’s say you’re training workers on operating a specific type of equipment.
-If one employee displays a natural ability to use the equipment effectively, it may be wise to involve them in projects that rely heavily on it.
+If one employee displays a natural ability to use the equipment effectively, involving them in projects that rely heavily on it may be wise.

 You may not have had the opportunity to identify this worker’s skill without the investment in training.